 - And a common set of libraries for other modules to use.

 To learn more about Hadoop, see our Introduction to Apache Hadoop for big data.

 Other tools are out there too.
-One which has been receiving a lot of attention recently is Apache Spark.
+One that receives a lot of attention is Apache Spark.
 The main selling point of Spark is that it stores much of the data for processing in memory, as opposed to on disk, which for certain kinds of analysis can be much faster.
 Depending on the operation, analysts may see results a hundred times faster or more.
-Spark can use the Hadoop Distributed File System, but it is also capable of working with other data stores, like Apache Cassandra or OpenStack Swift.
+Spark can use HDFS, but it is also capable of working with other data stores, like Apache Cassandra or OpenStack Swift.
 It's also fairly easy to run Spark on a single local machine, making testing and development easier.

 For more on Apache Spark, see our collection of articles on the topic.

-Of course, these aren't the only two tools out there.
+Of course, these aren't the only big data tools out there.
 There are countless open source solutions for working with big data, many of them specialized for providing optimal features and performance for a specific niche or for specific hardware configurations.
-And as big data continues to grow in size and importance, the list of open source tools for working with it will certainly continue to grow alongside.

 The Apache Software Foundation (ASF) supports many of these big data projects.
 Here are some that you may find useful.

 - Apache Beam is "a unified model for defining both batch and streaming data-parallel processing pipelines."
 It allows developers to write code that works across multiple processing engines.

 - Apache Hive is a data warehouse built on Hadoop.
 A top-level Apache project, it "facilitates reading, writing, and managing large datasets … using SQL."

 - Apache Impala is an SQL query engine that runs on Hadoop.
 It's incubating within Apache and is touted for improving SQL query performance while offering a familiar interface.